 What This Means for Employees

-When the Secure choice program is open for business, employees, who work for an employer that does not provide an employer-sponsored retirement plan, will be able to make an automatic payroll contribution into their personal Secure Choice IRA account.
-If an employee does not want to participate they can choose not to - this is called opting-out.
+When CalSavers is open for business statewide on July 1, 2019, employees who work for a participating employer will be able to make an automatic payroll contribution into their personal CalSavers IRA account.
+An employee can choose not to participate at any time.
 The account will stay with the employee from job to job throughout their career.
-Upon retirement, the employee could take all their money out or convert it to a monthly income stream.

 Will there be a cost to participate?